Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Theoretical Analyses of LogME

 \textbf{Make the fixed point iteration faster}.
-Note that the fixed point iteration Equation~\ref{eq:fixpoint} requires to explicitly compute $z = U^Ty$ with $\mathcal{O}(n^2)$ storage and computation, which would be undesired if $n$ is very large.
-To make it a practical algorithm, we take advantage of the fact that $\sigma_i = 0$ for $i > r$, and optimize the fixed point update as follows:
+Note that the fixed point iteration Equation~\ref{eq:fixpoint} requires explicitly computing $z = U^Ty$ with $\mathcal{O}(n^2)$ storage and computation, which would be undesirable if $n$ is very large.
+To obtain a practical algorithm, we take advantage of the fact that $\sigma_i = 0$ for $i > r$, and optimize the fixed point iteration as follows:

 Therefore, we can derive a faster algorithm (Equation~\ref{eq:final_fixedpoint}) for the fixed point iteration, which only requires the first $r$ entries of $z$ without computing the full $U$ matrix or the full $z$ vector.
-This is the exact algorithm we implement in Algorithm~\ref{alg:optimized_fixed_point}.
+This is the algorithm we implement in Algorithm~\ref{alg:optimized_fixed_point}, setting: